deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 ## Training

 Because we need a GPU, we put the [IPython Notebook](https://github.com/deeplanguageclass/fairseq-transliteration.ipynb) Google Colab.
+Fairseq supports checkpointing, so you can test the model at any epoch and continue training.

+## Demo

+There is a demo online at [104.155.65.42:5007/translit](http://104.155.65.42:5007/translit) that serves a model with Flask.
+The model was trained for about an hour (three epochs) on a laptop.